Threats Against Schools Increase Since Florida Shooting

 Since last week's school shooting in Parkland, Fla., the number of threats of violence against schools across the country has increased.

-Educators School Safety Network says it recorded about 50 threats a day on average since the shooting at Marjory Stoneman Douglas High School, where 17 people died.
+Educators School Safety Network says it recorded about 50 threats a day on average since the shooting at Marjory Stoneman Douglas High School, where 17 people were killed.

 The Ohio-based national organization that tracks school threats says that compares to about 10 threats a day on average.